Dmitry Bivol: Bivol vs. Salamov

-On 22 November 2021, it was announced that Bivol would make his third WBA (Super) light heavyweight title defense against Umar Salamov on 11 December 2021, at the KRK Uralets in Ekaterinburg, Russia.
+On 22 November 2021, it was announced that Bivol would make his third WBA (Super) title defense against Umar Salamov (26–1, 19 KOs) on 11 December at the KRK Uralets in Ekaterinburg, Russia.
 The title bout was scheduled as the main event of a DAZN broadcast card.
 Salamov was initially expected to face the WBO titleholder Joe Smith Jr. in October 2021, before the fight was cancelled as Smith Jr. withdrew after contracting COVID-19.
 Bivol entered the fight as a -2000 favorite to win, while most odds-makers had Salamov as a +1100 underdog.
-Bivol retained the title by a dominant unanimous decision, with two judges scoring the fight 118–110 in his favor, while the third judge awarded him a 119–109 scorecard.
+Despite the odds, Bivol expected a tough fight and boxing media also anticipated the fight would be more of a challenge for Bivol than his previous two defences.
+Bivol said, “I know my opponent, I've seen some of his fights.
+This is a tall guy, a serious and fairly technical boxer."
+Bivol's training camp was in Krasnodar.
+He had three sparring partners in camp.
+Those who could mimic Salamov's fighting style.